 Check Your Roofline

 The first step you should take when you begin preparing your roof for winter is to look at your roofline.
 Your roof lines should be straight, so any signs of dipping, curving, or sagging are signs that you need to investigate.
-A sagging roofline can be caused by framing issues or by a saturated roof deck.
+A sagging roofline can be caused by framing issues or by a saturated roof deck from rotten wood.

 During the winter season, roofs are exposed to heavy rain and snowfall that can stress the roof, worsen sagging, and even lead to a cave-in.
 A sagging roof isn’t an immediate cause of concern on its own and is most likely structurally okay.
 But if it is accompanied by a leak or other signs of deterioration, a repair may be necessary.